SKF Bengaluru - taking Care of every individual’s special abilities

 SKF employees join as facilitators to hold periodic workshops and knowledge sharing sessions with the objective to focus on the individual abilities of the participants and enhance their strengths.
 SKF also offers situation role plays and personal development training to help the students harness their abilities.
 In the end it is a lot about to be prepared for so called “new age jobs”, often carried out by using computers and phones.

-After graduation many participants have acquired job in call centers, handloom shops, as receptionist or teaching at public schools.
+After graduation many participants have acquired job in call centres, handloom shops, as receptionist or teaching at public schools.

 About Samarthanam TrustSamarthanam Trust for the especially abled was established in 1997 by three visually impaired graduates, with a strong will to empower other challenged with a life of opportunities, for which they themselves had fought so hard.